imzark/SnpachatSwipeViewWithScrollView/README.md

 I used UIPageViewContrller.
 It is much simpler But it cannot eliminate the side effect of bbbounnnceees.

 It is a practice.
-Take it as need.

 Swift 5 required.

 ![](snapchatLikeSwipe.gif)